Alejandro Brittes

 Alejandro Brittes (born July 5, 1976) is an Argentine composer, accordionist and researcher of the music of the littoral region of Argentina.
 He has been residing in Porto Alegre, Brazil since 2010.
-He has more than 30 years of performing chamamé around the world.
-He researches the musical origins of the Chamamé rhythm, and the identity of that musical genre.
-He has toured with artists such as: Chango Spasiuk, Raúl Barboza, Os Fagundes, Elton Saldanha and done performances with Brazilian artists such as Luiza Possi.
+He was the first accordionist of the genre to perform at the Library of Congress in the United States.
+Considered by The Boston Globe as one of the greatest exponents of contemporary chamamé, the complexity of his works is reminiscent of Astor Piazzolla.